 Coppernose Bluegill Breeding

-Bluegills in the South will start spawning during the late spring and will spawn until early fall.
+Bluegills in the southern states like Florida and Texas will start spawning during the late spring and will spawn until early fall.
 The males greet females with a spawning display in which they rapidly and repeatedly swim circles around the nests.
 Females may deposit eggs in one or more nests, and often more than one female may use the same nest as the most "fit" males are usually selected by more than one female.

 Females can produce up to 25,000 or more eggs, though the average is probably closer to 12,000.
 Egg production increases with a female’s age and size.
-Eggs usually hatch in 2 to5 days.
-In the South, the bluegills’ 5 or 6 annual spawns provides a plentiful supply of small forage for a fishery’s largemouth bass population.
+Eggs usually hatch in two to five days.
+In the South, the bluegills’ five or six annual spawns provides a plentiful supply of small forage for a fishery’s largemouth bass population.

 Reasons to Stock Coppernose Bluegill